ROCm/rocSOLVER/docs/source/userguide_logging_initialize.rst

 program termination), the user must call ``rocsolver_log_end`` to free the data structures used for logging.
 If the profile log has not been flushed beforehand, then ``rocsolver_log_end`` will also output the results of profile logging.

+For more details on the mentioned logging functions, see the :ref:`Logging functions section <api_logging>` on the rocSOLVER API document.